 Schwere Jagdpanzerabteilung 653 was supposed to use Elefants, but it's workshop had a reputation for turning out "funnies".
 For example, a T34-FlaKpanzer or this one: Major Steinwachs' Bergepanther that got a Panzer IV H's turret fixed to it.

 After Stalingrad and Kursk, the Germans retreated to the Panther-Wotan line in Ukraine, waiting for better times.
 But there were brigdeheads and one such was jumped by the Russians.
 This "kessel" contained the non-German Nazis of the 5th SS Panzer Division "Wiking" and the SS Sturmbrigade "Wallonien", lead by a Walloon named Leon Degrelle.

 After the Allied invasion in Normandy, there there was an ever growing flood of Sherman tanks for the Germans to overcome.
-Really, by that time it was alreay over for them.
-I think many of the smarter Germans knew that ful well.
+By that time the war was already over for them and I think many of the smarter Germans knew that very well.
 Maybe Ernst Barkmann knew too, but he was defending his crossroads and he wasn't giving up.

 After the Germans pulled back from Leningrad, they fell back on the Narva line.
 A little further to the east, you'll find three low hills and a small village: Sinimae.
-That village saw a LOT of fighting and some very sad Estonians.Estonian drama
+That village saw a LOT of fighting and some very sad Estonians.Northern Doom

 The Panther was the world's first tank with night vision optics.
 A lot of myth surrounds these machines; no, they weren't used during Wacht am Rhein.
 On the Eastern front, though, they were: Hungary, Seelow and Zossen all saw IR assisted night fighting.